How to Repost an Instagram Post or Story

 Reposting on Instagram is a simple strategy you should add to your overall Instagram marketing efforts.
 Not only does it diversify your published content, but it also helps build brand credibility among your audience, promote your products in a “human” way, and partner with new brands and businesses.

 If you’re looking to carve out hours in your social media workflow, sign up for Sked’s 7-day trial.
-Our all-in-one Instagram scheduler allows you to automatically post images, carousels, Stories, videos and more.
+Our all-in-one Instagram scheduler allows you to automatically post images, carousels, Stories, Reels and more.
 Tag locations, users and products and manage all your hashtags in one place to save 5+ hours every week.

 Get Started for FREE